Steelcase Leap Review

 Comfort

-Despite the one judge finding some other chairs to have more comfortable seats and armrests, he still was more than happy to sit in this chair for 10-12 hours, along with the rest of the judges.
-We put the four-way adjustable arms to the test, which allows you to adjust the height, width, and depth, and you can also swivel.
-You can go with an armless or height-only adjust version of this chair to save some cash, but it likely won't offer the same level of comfort.
+Despite one member of our test team feeling that other chairs had more comfortable seats and armrests, he still was more than happy to sit in the Leap for 10-12 hours — which is highly impressive.
+The four-way adjustable arms allow you to adjust the height, width, and depth, and you can also swivel.
+You can go with an armless or height-only adjust version of this chair to save some cash, but it likely won't offer the same level of comfort that we experienced.

 Adjustability

-For our next round of tests, we compared the levels of adjustability that each of these office chairs provides.
+For our next round of tests, we compared the levels of adjustability that each of our tested office chairs provides.
 We split this metric into five subtests and scored the level of adjustment available on the backrest, armrest, seat, and reclining tension knob.
-We also evaluated if you could attain a proper ergonomic seating position with the available adjustments at an average desk as well as a top-rated standing desk converter.
+We also evaluated if you could attain a proper ergonomic seating position with the available adjustments at an average desk and a using a standing desk converter.
 The Leap again delivered an outstanding performance.

-It offers excellent lumbar support, which is highly adjustable.
-You can adjust the overall height of the support, though the mechanism can be a bit finicky.
-There is also the option to adjust the firmness of the support to match your preferences and the curvature of your spine perfectly.
+The Leap offers excellent adjustable lumbar support.
+You can change the overall height of the support, though the mechanism can be a bit finicky.
+There is also the option to adjust the firmness of the support to perfectly match your preferences and the curvature of your spine.

 This chair lacks a reclining lever and instead offers a set of tilt limiters.
 You can choose between five discreet levels and freely move back and forth between an upright position and your selected reclined position.
-The backrest also goes up quite high and reaches the top of the shoulder for almost all of our testers.
-The armrests are also highly movable and allow you to adjust the height of each one to reach a comfortable level, as well as move them in and out and forward and back.
-They also swivel to match the angle your forearm naturally makes from your shoulder while sitting and typing at a standard keyboard and have plenty of padding, which gives adequate support.
+The backrest also goes up quite high and reached the top of the shoulder for almost all of our testers.
+The armrests are highly movable and allow you to adjust the height of each one to reach a comfortable level, as well as move them in and out and forward and back.
+They also swivel to match the natural angle of your forearm while sitting and typing at a standard keyboard and have plenty of supportive padding.

-The seat has more than enough padding to keep you sitting in comfort and allows you to adjust the height of the seat relative to the ground.
-Additionally, you can also move the seat pan forward and back to customize this chair to the length of your legs, which is a bit less commonplace.
+The seat on the Leap is well-padded to keep you sitting in comfort for the long haul.
+The seat height can be adjusted, and you can also move the seat pan forward and back to customize to the length of your legs, which is a unique adjustment we haven't seen on many other chairs.

 Durability

-For our next metric, we assessed the durability of each of these workplace chairs.
-While it's hard to truly assess durability without buying multiple models of each chair and testing them for years on end, we based our scores on how well each chair held up after a few months of our testing process — whether it showed any signs of damage or an unusually high rate of wear and tear.
+For our next metric, we assessed the durability and quality of each of these workplace chairs.
+While it's hard to truly determine durability without buying multiple models of each chair and testing them for years on end, we based our scores on how well each chair held up after being subjected to several months of our intense testing process.
+We examined whether each chair showed any signs of damage or an unusually high rate of wear and tear.

 Ease of Assembly

-We compared and scored how long it took to assemble each of these products, looking at both the time and difficulty of the actual assembly, as well as the quality of the included documentation.
-These tests account for 5% of the total score — as you only have to build the chair once — and the Leap finished out our test with a superb showing.
+For this metric, we compared and scored how long it took to assemble each chair, looking at both the time and difficulty of the actual assembly, as well as the quality of the included documentation.
+These tests only accounted for 5% of the total score — as you only have to build the chair once — and the Leap finished out our test with a superb showing.

-This chair essentially arrives fully assembled, albeit in a massive box.
-We only had to remove the packaging, but you may have to add the wheels, depending on when you bought it and what options you selected.
+The Leap arrives almost fully assembled, albeit in a massive box.
+We only had to remove the packaging, but you may have to add the wheels, depending on your selected options.
 Our testers were able to assemble this chair in 5-10 minutes.

 Value

-While this chair isn't cheap, it's not the most expensive model out there and provides lasting durability, making the initial investment a bit more palatable.
-If you can stomach the initial investment, this chair is an exceptional value.
+While the Leap isn't cheap, it's not the most expensive model out there and provides lasting durability, making the initial investment a bit more palatable.
+This chair is an exceptional value if you can stomach the price point.

 Conclusion

-Earning top marks across the board, the Leap is the top-rated office chair in our fleet and one that many of us have elected to continue sitting on well after our official testing period concluded.
+Earning top marks across the board, the Steelcase Leap is the top chair in our fleet and one that many of us have elected to continue sitting in well after our official testing period concluded.